Governance

 Risk & safeguarding

-We protect participants by promoting safe practices, respectful engagement, and careful handling of sensitive information.
+We promote safe practices, respectful engagement, and careful handling of sensitive information to protect participants and vulnerable communities.

 Board of Directors

-The board provides strategic leadership, oversight, and accountability for SISO Foundation.
+The Board of Directors provides strategic leadership, governance, oversight, and accountability for SISO Foundation.

-Dr. Richard Obeti is the District Health Officer (DHO) of Bunyangabu District with extensive experience in public health leadership, health systems management and community health programming.
-He has worked closely with government and development partners to strengthen health service delivery, disease prevention, and community health initiatives.
-As Board Chair of SISO Foundation, he provides strategic guidance and oversight, ensuring that the organization’s programs align with national health priorities and deliver meaningful impact for vulnerable communities.
+Dr. Richard Obeti is the District Health Officer of Bunyangabu District with extensive experience in public health leadership, health systems management, and community health programming.
+As Board Chair of SISO Foundation, he provides strategic guidance and oversight to ensure that the organization’s programs align with health priorities and create meaningful impact for vulnerable communities in Uganda.

-Holds a Bachelor of Laws and a Postgraduate Diploma in Legal Practice from the Law Development Centre.
-He is an Advocate of the High Court of Uganda with over 10 years of experience in legal practice, specializing in human rights, governance and litigation.
-As Board Secretary and Legal Advisor for SISO Foundation, he provides legal guidance ensures compliance with regulations and supports governance structures to uphold the organization’s mission and accountability.
+An Advocate of the High Court of Uganda with over 10 years of experience in legal practice, governance, human rights, and litigation.
+He provides legal guidance, supports compliance, and strengthens governance structures to uphold the mission and accountability of SISO Foundation.

-Holds a Postgraduate Diploma in Project Planning.
-Bernard brings over 20 years of experience managing health and child development programs in refugee and development settings.
-He provides strategic support in resource mobilization and program development to strengthen the impact of SISO Foundation’s initiatives.
+Bernard Kahigi holds a Postgraduate Diploma in Project Planning and brings over 20 years of experience managing health and child development programs in refugee and development settings.
+He provides strategic support in resource mobilization and program development.

 Rebecca Atuheire is a Senior Nursing Officer with over 10 years of experience in health advocacy and reproductive health.
-She contributes her expertise to the Health and Planning Committee of the board, supporting the development of programs that improve health outcomes and community wellbeing.
+She contributes to health planning and helps guide the development of programs that improve community wellbeing.

 Secretariat

-The secretariat supports day-to-day operations and program delivery.
+The secretariat supports day-to-day operations, program delivery, administration, communication, and organizational learning.

 Jonathan Niwagaba is the Founder and Executive Director of SISO Foundation.
-He holds a Bachelor’s degree in Computer Science and is passionate about using technology and innovation to advance social impact.
-He has experience designing digital solutions and applications that support community development, improve service delivery, and strengthen organizational efficiency.
-At SISO Foundation, he provides strategic leadership, oversees program development, and builds partnerships that support the organization’s mission of improving the health and socio-economic wellbeing of vulnerable youth and women in Uganda.
+With a background in Computer Science, he is passionate about using technology and innovation to strengthen community development, improve service delivery, and support the organization’s strategic leadership and partnerships.

 Atukunda Brian serves as the Finance and Administration Officer at SISO Foundation.
-He holds a Bachelor of Commerce and has professional experience in accounting, financial reporting, and administrative coordination.
-With practical experience in accounts management, tax compliance, and financial documentation, he supports transparent financial management, budgeting, and operational efficiency within the organization.
+He supports transparent financial management, budgeting, reporting, and administrative efficiency within the organization.

 Want to partner with SISO Foundation?

-Reach out and we’ll discuss shared goals, accountability, and how we can work together.
+Reach out and we’ll discuss shared goals, accountability, transparency, and how we can work together to create impact in Uganda.